 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market risk comprises two types of risk: interest rate risk and currency risk.
-Financial instruments affected by market risk include borrowings, bank deposits and Investments in short-term mutual funds.
+Market risk comprises two types of risk interest rate risk and currency risk.
+As at March 31, 2019, the Company did not have any financial instrument subject to market risk.